ace-design/cosmic/README.md

   val emitAction = new EmitAction(readSerialResult, "http://myserver", 8080)
 ```

-*NB: In a further version, bridge serial initialisation and reading would be encapuslate in a SendToBridgeAction class.*
+*NB: In a further version, bridge serial initialisation and reading would be encapsulate in a SendToBridgeAction class.*

 Theses action can be attached to *nodes* thanks to the `addaction(a:Action)` method.